om-kumar100/KRMU/DSA/Lab-Assignment/Unit-1/README.md

-# 📊 Data Structures Lab - Static & Dynamic Arrays, String Operations
+# 📊 Data Structures Lab - Static & Dynamic Arrays, String Operations by Harshit Jaiswal (@harshitj183)

 ## 🚀 Project Summary
 This project is part of the Data Structures & Algorithms (DSA) course and focuses on implementing basic data structures in C++: